elastic/edot-collector-configurator/docs/creating-recipes.md

 ## Quickstart

 - Create a YAML file to define your recipe.
-You can place it anywhere — just be sure to pass the full file path to the configurator script later when you use it.
+You can place it anywhere — just be sure to pass the appropiate file path to the configurator script later when you use it.
 - Add items to the file as needed.
 The sections and item types you can include are explained below.

 For inspiration, you can browse existing recipes provided in the repository.